Special additional personal income tax deductions

 Q: What is the deduction standard for supporting elderly parents?

 A: Taxpayers who are the only child are entitled to a deduction of 3,000 yuan per month.
-Taxpayers who are not the only child must share the amount with their siblings, with the shared amount not exceeding 1,500 yuan per month per taxpayer.
+Taxpayers who are not the only child must share the deduction with their siblings, with the shared amount not exceeding 1,500 yuan per month per taxpayer.

 VCG211240440237.jpg